 There is no team-history DVD available, no Essential Games of the Angels or Essential Games of Angel Stadium DVD collection.
 But the 2002 World Series official highlight film is available.

-The Angels take the field to the song “Calling All Angels” by Train – not to be confused with “Trouble In Paradise” by the Brooklyn doo-wop group Johnny Maestro & the Crests, which starts with the words “Calling all angels.”
-I like that song, but I don’t like the Train song.
-During the 7th Inning Stretch, after playing “Take Me Out to the Ballgame,” they play “Build Me Up Buttercup” by the Foundations.
-I don’t like that song, either.
-(Remember, just because it’s an old song doesn’t necessarily mean I like it.)
+The Angels take the field to the song "Calling All Angels" by Train – not to be confused with "Trouble In Paradise" by the Brooklyn doo-wop group Johnny Maestro & the Crests, which starts with the words "Calling all angels."
+I like that song, but I don't like the Train song.
+They hold auditions for National Anthem singers, instead of having a regular.

-The Angels don’t have a guy in a suit to act as a mascot, but they do have the Rally Monkey.
-Thankfully, the damn thing only appears on the video board if the Angels are losing or tied during the 7th inning, holding a sign saying “RALLY TIME!” and jumping to the song “Jump Around” by House of Pain – whose frontman, Erik “Everlast” Schrody, is a Long Island native who, due to his New York and Irish heritage, sometimes calls himself “Whitey Ford.”
-(He even titled an album Whitey Ford Sings the Blues and another Eat at Whitey’s.)
+The Angels don't have a guy in a suit to act as a mascot, but they do have the Rally Monkey.
+Thankfully, the damn thing only appears on the video board if the Angels are losing or tied during the 7th inning, holding a sign saying, "RALLY TIME!" and jumping to the song "Jump Around" by House of Pain – whose frontman, Erik "Everlast" Schrody, is a Long Island native who, due to his New York and Irish heritage, sometimes calls himself "Whitey Ford."
+(He even titled an album Whitey Ford Sings the Blues and another Eat at Whitey's.)
 I hope both Everlast and the Yankees' Whitey Ford get royalties from the Angels.
 If the Angels win, he returns to the video board, holding up a sign saying, "ANGELS WIN!"

 The Angels also appear to have been the first North American sports team to give their fans those annoying long plastic balloons called Thunderstix.
 Like the damn monkey, that, alone, is a reason to be furious with them.